nagaraju-inturi/Informixgres/README.md

 In informix\_hba.conf file, you can set following options to the OPTIONS field:

 * **informix_server**: Python and ODBC URL for Informix database server.
 URL of Informix coordinator, which overwrites `informix_servers` parameter in informix.conf.
-* **presto_catalog**: catalog name of Presto, which overwrites `presto_catalog` parameter in informix.conf.
-* **presto_schema**: schema name of Presto, which overwrites `presto_schema` parameter in informix.conf.
-* **presto_user**: user name to run queries on Presto (X-Presto-User).
-By default, login user name is used.
-Following `pg_user` parameter doesn't affect this parameter.
-* **pg_database**: (advanced) Overwrite database name on PostgreSQL.
-By default, login database name is used as-is.
-If this database does not exist on PostgreSQL, Informixgres automatically creates it.
-* **pg_user**: (advanced) Overwrite user name connecting to PostgreSQL.
-This value should be `prestogres` in most of cases.
-If you create another superuser on PostgreSQL manually, you may use this parameter.

 ### external method